ASOS is one of the leading fast fashion companies in the world. Why? Largely because they are a convenient quick-stop shopping experience.

 The Results: ASOS Sustainability Score

-Starting off, ASOS does provide a sourcing map and a list of their factories on their website that shows where products are made.
-This is a step in the right direction.
+Starting off, ASOS does provide a sourcing map powered by Open Supply Hub.
+They also provide a list of all of their Tier1, Tier 2, and Tier 3 suppliers on their website.
+This is a good step in the right direction.

 This is a recipe for slave labor and most fast fashion companies do this!
 The issue with subcontracting stems from the fact that the company cannot ensure that those workers are being treated fairly and working in safe environments.
 ASOS does acknowledge that there is in fact a problem with subcontracting, but they do not go on to say how they are working towards fixing this issue within their brand.